Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Walkability beats map distance

 Central Oslo is small.
-If you stay in a strong base area, most highlights are easy to reach on foot.
+If you choose a strong base area, most highlights are easy to reach on foot.

 Waterfront access changes the whole feel

-Staying near Bjørvika or Sørenga gives your trip a more fjord-focused, modern feel.
+Staying near Bjørvika or Sørenga gives your trip a more fjord-focused, modern atmosphere.
 Other central areas feel more like classic city Oslo.

 Quiet vs lively streets affect sleep

-Many central neighbourhoods have both calm pockets and lively pockets.
-Choose the energy level you want in the evenings.
+Many central neighbourhoods have both calm pockets and lively streets.
+Choose the evening energy level that suits you.

 Avoid the most common mistake